Talhan

 Talhan is a village in the Jalandhar district in Punjab, India, located near the Jalandhar Cantonment.

-History

-The village was founded by the Jats, a social group of India and Pakistan.
-During Baba Banda Singh Bahadur's time, the population left the village, and joined the forces of Baba Baghel Singh Dhaliwal during the Battle of Delhi 1783.
-The original inhabitants settled in western Uttar Pradesh.

-The village was later inhabited by the people of the Sahgal family, who sold the land to Randhawa Jats as well as to the Bains Jats of Bahowal, Mahilpur, who later inhabited the village.
-During the colonial period, Talhan housed the zail headquarters, which covered 21 villages.
-Talhan was headed by a Bains Zaildar family beginning in 1871.
-In 1952, the Government of India dissolved the Zaildari feudal system by abolishing the oppressive feudal legislation.
-It is mentioned that the zaildar in 1923 was Sham Singh and last zaildar was Zaildar Jagat Singh.

 Demographics

 According to the 2001 Census, Talhan has a population of 2,946 people.
 The village covers 369 acre.

 Baba Shaheed Nihal Singh

 Talhan is famous for its Shaheedi Jor Mela, which is held annually in the memory of Shaheed Baba Nihal Singh.

 Baba Nihal Singh belonged to the neighbouring village of Dakoha.
 Baba Nihal Singh made pulleys for drinking water wells.
 He served the people by installing the pulleys at the base of the well.
-Local people believe that as the Baba was divine, no matter which water well Baba installed a pulley, the water wells never dried up and the water remained sweet.
+Local people believe that as the Baba was divine.

-On one occasion, the Baba met with a fatal accident, while installing a pulley and the Baba became a martyr while serving the people.

 The people of Talhan constructed a samadhi shrine to commemorate his death.
 The shrine was looked after by the Baba Nihal Singh's associate, Harnam Singh.
 After Harnam Singh's death, the followers cremated him next to the Baba's Samadhi.
 The two shrines have now become a gurudwara, a place of worship in Sikhism.

 An annual Mela is held in Jalandhar to mark the death anniversary, or "Barsi," of the Baba.
-During the event, sports such as kabbadi, volleyball, and tug-of-war take place, along with gatka, a form of martial arts associated with the Sikhs.
+During the event, sports such as kabaddi, volleyball, and tug-of-war take place, along with gatka, a form of martial arts associated with the Sikhs.
 The Mela is celebrated annually from June 3 to June 5.